 Jacobite Train/Harry Potter Train Bridge

-There’s still one more day trip to talk about here, but here is a slew of photos taken along the drive from Fort William to Mallaig – you can see why you can allow a half day.
-And if I ever return, I think I’ll plan on a lochside (is that a word?) picnic on this day trip!!
+There’s still one more day trip to talk about here, but here is a slew of photos taken along the drive from Fort William to Mallaig.
+You can see why you can allow a half day.
+And if I ever return, I think I’ll plan on a lochside (is that a word?) picnic!!

 Day Trip (North East) | Spean Bridge

-There is also a cafe in the store and next door is the Highland Soap Company which I would have loved to check out – but sadly they were closed when we arrived.
+There is also a cafe in the store and next door is the Highland Soap Company.
+I would would have loved to check it out, but sadly they were closed when we arrived.

 I’d be remiss if I didn’t mention that Ben Nevis looks over Fort William.
 It’s the tallest peak in the British Isles and is supposed to have lots of great hikes (long and short) as well as stunning views.
-We didn’t have time to check it out nor did we bring the right clothes/shoes for much hiking, however, so this will be on our next itinerary.
+We didn’t have time to check it out nor did we bring the right clothes/shoes for much hiking.
+So this will be on our next itinerary.